 Some interfering stations may be so strong (VERY close to you) that the open stub filter is not sufficient.
 There are filters that can be tuned for greater rejection at the offending frequency made by antenna manufacturers such as Winegard, Blonder-Tongue, Channel Master, and Jerrold.
 These filters however, are quite expensive.

 What if my antenna is fine, I've eliminated the interference from other station signals and I am still getting interference?

 Some interference is intermittent.
 This can be caused by a nearby amateur radio or CB transmitter.
 Many of the suggestions recommended in the FAQ above this one can improve reception and also filters are available from Radio Shack for amateur and CB bands.

 Multipath distortion is common in the metropolitan area.
-It is caused by signal reflections from buildings and is often heard in the car as tics and pops as you drive around or, if you are driving more slowly, as small "areas" of distortion that you drive through.
-In the home multipath distortion will appear in one area of a room but not if the radio is moved to another part of the room.
+It is caused by signal reflections from buildings and is often heard in the car as ticks and pops as you drive around or, if you are driving more slowly, as small "areas" of distortion that you drive through.
+In the home multipath distortion may appear in one area of a room but not if the radio is moved to another part of the room.
 If your radio sounds distorted, particularly if the distortion comes and goes, one of the tips discussed in the first few paragraphs should clear up the problem.